-PAR PART A - to be completed by the applicant Full name of child Date of Birth Scho ool you are St Mary's Catholic Primary School, Marnhull, Dorset appl ying for Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
-Criterion 2Priority will next be given to children based on their exceptional medical of needs 5 or those of their parents.
-6 Priority will next be given to children based on their exceptional medical or social needs 5 or those of their parents.
+PAR PART A - to be completed by the applicant Full name of child Date of Birth Scho ool you are appl ying for St Augustine's Catholic Primary, Weymouth, Dorset Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 5 or those of their parents.
 6